 Logitech has taken to their community forums today, to announce that the Circle 2 camera will indeed be receiving a firmware update as well to enable HomeKit Secure Video.
 The existence of the announcement forum post was shared by a member of Logitech’s representatives on the r/HomeKit subreddit.
 While additional details were not shared by Logitech, the company did state that support would be limited to the wired version of the Circle 2 Camera, which uses a USB connection to provide power to the camera itself.
-The wired version does utilize Wi-Fi connectivity for its communications, but does require the hardwired power connection, and the battery version of the Circle 2 does not support HomeKit.
+The wired version does utilize Wi-Fi connectivity for its communications but does require a hardwired power connection, and the battery version of the Circle 2 does not support HomeKit.

 “Circle 2 Wired Cameras will support HomeKit Secure Video with a free firmware update later this year – stay tuned for more details.”

-Logitechs support of their existing camera is a great addition to an already solid camera.
+Logitech’s support of their existing camera is a great addition to an already solid camera.
 The Circle 2 earns praise for their durability as they are designed for both indoor and outdoor use, and can provide up to 1080p video.
-The camera, which retails for $179, can frequently be found near the $129 range, and if you have a local Sam’s Club, a bundle which includes 2 wired cameras, and 1 battery camera may be able to be found for just $199 making it a great way to add some security to your home.
+The camera, which retails for $179, can frequently be found near the $129 range, and if you have a local Sam’s Club, a bundle that includes 2 wired cameras, and 1 battery camera may be able to be found for just $199 making it a great way to add some security to your home.